Maxim-Mazurok/expenses/README.md

   - [ ] Add nodejs/express function to save `clientId` and `spreadsheetId` from front-end to the backend `.env` file
 - [ ] Display current and previous month expense/income on the dashboard
 - [ ] Add `window.gapi.auth2.getAuthInstance().signOut();` to the settings page (like in Telegram, for example)
+- [ ] Load more transactions, as user scrolls (they are already loaded, just show them)
+- [ ] Fix user information not showing up on the pages other then "Dashboard"
 ---

 💰Expenses is a